 Step 4.
 Finish Recovery Process

-To finish the recovery of lost data from formatted USB Drive, you will need to select and recover all the files that you want to recover.
+To finish the recovery of lost data from a formatted USB Drive, you will need to select and recover all the files that you want to recover.
 To find and select the files, you can either filter the files by selecting filters from the right-hand panel.
-Or, you can search for the files through search panel.
+Or, you can search for the files through the search panel.
 You can also navigate through all the files to find the files that you want to recover.
-Select the files and click on “Recover” button positioned at the bottom of the window to recover all the selected files.
+Select the files and click on the "Recover" button positioned at the bottom of the window to recover all the selected files.

-At the end of this process, you might be asked to choose a secure location to restore files on your PC, so, choose a secure location and click “OK.”
-Once this process is successfully completed, you will be able to access all of your recovered files restored to the chosen location.
+At the end of this process, you might be asked to choose a secure location to restore files on your PC, so, choose a secure location and click "OK."
+Once this process is completed, you will be able to access all of your recovered files restored to the chosen location.

 The process to format larger USB Drive like 128 GB USB Drive to FAT32 system is a little troublesome, but there are still some ways to do so.
 If in case you find PowerShell inefficient in formatting 128 GB USB Drive to FAT32 System, then you can try the various available third-party tool in the market.